A

 Related articles: building an effective enterprise portfolio management process

-What is a Project Portfolio?
+What is a project portfolio?

 A project portfolio is a set of project proposals, projects, programs, sub-portfolios, and operations managed together to achieve an organization's strategic objectives.

-For instance, a company in the energy sector might have a business objective to "reduce carbon emissions".
+For instance, a company in the energy sector might have a business objective to reduce carbon emissions.
 The corresponding project portfolio would only include projects aligned with this objective.
-It could consist of sub-portfolios such as "improving the efficiency of solar energy production" or "streamlining transport routes".
+It could consist of sub-portfolios such as Improving the Efficiency of Solar Energy Production or Streamlining Transport Routes.

 - Geographical location of the projects